USS G-1: Construction

-Seal was the first contract the Lake Torpedo Boat Company secured from the United States Government, but the contract's requirements were among the most severe ever required of a shipbuilder.
-The Company did not receive any payment on account during her construction and her required performances had never been approached by any other submarine in the world.
-G-1 met and exceeded those requirements and introduced several innovations.
-In addition to a pair of fixed torpedo tubes in the bow that required the vessel herself to be trained, G-1 carried four torpedo tubes in a mount on her deck that could be trained in the same manner as a deck gun on a surface vessel while the boat was submerged, thus allowing a "broadside" shot of one or more torpedoes.

 Service history

-After fitting out in New York City, G-1 proceeded to the Naval Torpedo Station, Rhode Island, arriving there on 30 January 1913.
+After fitting out in New York, G-1 proceeded to the Naval Torpedo Station, Rhode Island, arriving there on 30 January 1913.
 Attached to the Atlantic Submarine Flotilla, G-1 spent the next year and a half conducting dive training and torpedo firing exercises in Long Island Sound and Narragansett Bay.
 In preparation for her final acceptance trials in October 1913, the boat made a record dive of 256 ft in Long Island Sound.
-Financial considerations led to G-1 being put in reserve at New York City on 15 June 1914.
+Financial considerations led to G-1 being put in reserve at New York, on 15 June 1914.